flyshek/netguru/README.md

 I've decided to build this project on [Express]() and [TypeScript]() because I was unsure about [Fastify]() usage, additionally I was unsure for database so I've most common solution for Node.js application - [MongoDB]().

-An simple RESTful Service in Node.js + TypeScript as a recriutment task for Netguru.
-This task should be send back up to **27 August 2020 12:00**.

-> This repository using sort of my configurations, since I'm using my no-code boilerplate with all of my linters and
-> other things.
-I also know you guys expecting DDD implementation on this project, but hell no!
-I've included in my code
-> some thoughts from mind, but I'm sure that don't have much influence - simplify you can just ingore them, the
-> important ones are in JSDOC.

 > I was thinking about creation of Postman documentation for that API but I've realized that was out of scope and you
 > provided informations about routers so you have documentation already.